bluesky/tiled/README.md

 * **Catalog** -- nestable collection of other Catalogs or DataSources
 * **Query** -- high-level description of a search query over entries in a Catalog
+* **AccessPolicy** -- class with methods for enforcing access control on which entries in a Catalog a given identity (user) can see

 This specification proposes the Python API required to duck-type as a Catalog or DataSource as well as a sample HTTP API based on